(photo credit: Unsplash)

 “Therefore what God has joined together, let not man separate.””
 Mark 10:9

 When God brings two people together, no person shall separate them.
-When you get married to your future husband, you both become one; therefore, it is important to ask him if he believes that marriage is covenant between God rather than it being a contract, because if your future husband up and leaves you due to him having a “contract mentality,” it will be very painful, for it is as if half of your soul is being ripped apart due you both becoming one.
+When you get married to your future husband, you both become one; therefore, it is important to ask him if he believes that marriage is commitment between God rather than it being a contract, because if your future husband up and leaves you due to him having a “contract mentality,” it will be very painful, for it is as if half of your soul is being ripped apart due you both becoming one.

-Before you ever marry your future husband, you both must realize that marriage is covenant that should stand the test of time, that should stand through thick and thin, and that should be strong through sickness and in health.
+Before you ever marry your future husband, you both must realize that marriage is commitment that should stand the test of time, that should stand through thick and thin, and that should be strong through sickness and in health.
 Marriage requires work and commitment, and there will be days where your future husband will get on your nerves, but because you love your husband, you choose to fight for your marriage and to fight for the bond that God created.

 That is marriage, and if a man views marriage as a contract that he can easily walk away from, then he is not worthy of your heart if he views a marriage with you as “on his own terms.”